-Apple’s launch of the iPhone 8 series and the all new iPhone X has, unsurprisingly, lead many to ready up their credit cards for the pre-order.
+Apple’s launch of the iPhone 8 series and the all-new iPhone X has, unsurprisingly, lead many to ready up their credit cards for pre-order.
 For those of us in Malaysia, it is highly unlikely to be part of the first batch of countries that would receive shipments of Apple’s latest iPhones.

 Seeing as the iPhone 8 series and the iPhone X has yet to have a solid launch date in Malaysia, the local prices of the new iPhones also remain to be announced.
 However, considering that Apple did reveal the starting price of the new iPhones in US Dollars, and using the pricing history of the older iPhone models, it is possible to speculate how much the new iPhones would cost in Malaysia.

 Let’s start this article by looking at the most affordable iPhone that was announced earlier today: the iPhone 8.

 With a launch price of 699 USD, the iPhone 8 has a starting price that is slightly higher than the iPhone 7’s i.e. 649 USD.
 The increase in launch price of the iPhone 8 can mainly be attributed to the base model iPhone 8’s higher storage capacity of 64 GB.

 In Malaysia, the iPhone 7 was launched at RM 3,199 for the 32 GB version.
 Looking at the current exchange rate for the US Dollar to the Malaysian Ringgit, and going by the price point that the iPhone 7 was launched at, I speculate that the 64 GB iPhone 8 will have a launch price of RM 3,499.